-We put together a list of our favorite events and activities going on in Las Vegas and the surrounding areas in the winter, from seasonal attractions to day trips worth checking out, so you’ll have no problem keeping busy.
+Welcome to Fabulous Las Vegas!
+We’ve put together a list of our favorite events and activities going on in the city and the surrounding areas in the winter.
+This way, you can make the most of your trip over the festive season.
+From seasonal attractions to day trips worth checking out, you’ll have no problem keeping busy.

 Save on Winter Attraction Admission

-Please note, some of these special Winter events may be separately ticketed and not available on the Explorer Pass.
+Please note, some of these special Winter events may be separately ticketed and not available on the Go Las Vegas Pass.

 Holiday Magic at the LINQ Promenade

-Getting in: High Roller Observation Wheel daytime tickets are included with the Go Las Vegas Card.
+Getting in: High Roller Observation Wheel daytime tickets are included with the Go Las Vegas pass.

 REAL BODIES at Bally’s